 A general meeting of shareholders is held each year to, amongst others, discuss the annual report and to adopt the annual accounts.
 Extraordinary meetings will be held as often as the Board of Directors deems desirable.
 Due to the fact that the Company is a Dutch company incorporated in The Netherlands with a listing at the NYSE, we must comply with both U.S. and Dutch rules and regulations.
 We also strive to harmonize prevailing U.S. and Dutch practices, to the extent practically possible.
-With regard to the registration or record date for determining the shareholders who are entitled to vote at a shareholders meeting, the Dutch Corporate Governance Code stipulates that Dutch listed companies should determine a record date for the exercise of voting rights by shareholders at a general meeting.
-Pursuant to section 2:119 sub 2 of Dutch Civil Code such record date must be on the 28th day before the meeting, which provision we shall apply in relation to our annual general meeting of shareholders to be held in 2012.
+With regard to the registration or record date for determining the shareholders who are entitled to vote at a shareholders meeting, the Code stipulates that Dutch listed companies should determine a record date for the exercise of voting rights by shareholders at a general meeting.
+Pursuant to section 2:119 sub 2 of Dutch Civil Code such record date must be on the 28th day before the meeting.
+Shareholders can exercise their voting rights through submitting their proxy forms or equivalent means prior to a set date in accordance with the procedures indicated in the notice and agenda of the applicable general meeting of shareholders.
+Shareholders may exercise their meeting rights in person after notifying us prior to a set date and providing us with appropriate evidence of ownership of the shares and authority to vote prior to a set date in accordance with the procedures indicated in the notice and agenda of the applicable general meeting of shareholders.
 Resolutions to amend our Articles of Association are valid if adopted by the General Meeting of Shareholders by a simple majority of the votes cast upon proposal by the Board of Directors.